 While the New Zealand Maori Arts and Crafts Institute Act (1963) is founded on the basis of Māori culture, the essence of the act extends across all indigenous cultures.
 Through NZMACI’s range of cultural initiatives, indigenous cultures across the world are experiencing pride and empowerment as a result.

-NZMACI director, Karl Johnstone and other key staff are available to assist organisations in the development of a cultural strategy, both in New Zealand and internationally, to deliver a cultural component to their work.
+The NZMACI team and other key staff are available to assist organisations in the development of a cultural strategy, both in New Zealand and internationally, to deliver a cultural component to their work.